 Esperance Station Road is a two-lane state road with no median.
-Within a mile of my turn, I could see a low overpass that did not have a height sign displayed.
+Within a mile of my turn, I could see a low overpass that did not have a clearance sign displayed.
+In the east coast, if there is no sign, you can safely assume that there is 14 feet.
+But my GPS stated that it was 12’10”.
 From my vantage point, It looked too low.
 But looks can be deceiving, especially on a long road-weary day.

 Meanwhile, my Garmin was screaming at me to bear right onto Oak Hill Road (158).
 My trip planning told me that there were no low overpasses on Esperance Station Road.

 But my eyes told me that this didn’t look right.
 I could get closer, stop the truck an inch away, then measure the height with my load height measuring stick.
 But if it was too short, I would have to back down a good distance on this narrow country road.
 Didn’t want to hold up traffic.
 So I followed my trucker’s GPS and my instinct and what at that time seemed like a logical decision.

 But that reliable Garmin led me to a steep, windy country road, and I immediately began to dread the obstacle ahead.
 Around the bend, the road began to zig zag and I was surely losing momentum.